 FSUBroncos.com Pigskin Press Talk with Lawrence Kershaw

-Lawrence Kershaw is entering his second season as the Head Football Coach at Fayetteville State University.
+Lawrence Kershaw embarks on his third season as the head football coach at Fayetteville State University.
 During his initial campaign at FSU, Kershaw led the Broncos to a 6-4 overall mark and a 5-2 record in the CIAA.
-Fayetteville State had two, three-game win streaks and just missed out on the opportunity to compete for the CIAA Championship.
+He followed with a 5-5 overall and 5-2 CIAA mark in 2014.
+Fayetteville State has been in contention for CIAA Championship game going into the season finale the last two seasons.

-He was officially introduced as the 15th head coach in program history during a press conference held at Felton J. Capel Arena on Jan.
+Kershaw was officially introduced as the 15th head coach in program history on Jan.
 22, 2013.

-Coach Kershaw has eight years of experience as an offensive coordinator and a total of 17 on the collegiate level.
-He will take over the Bronco program after serving as the offensive coordinator and offensive line coach at Florida A&M University in Tallahassee, FL for the past five years.
-FAMU finished as Mid-Eastern Athletic Conference Co-Champions in 2010 with a 7-1 record.
+Kershaw has eight years of experience as an offensive coordinator and a total of 19 on the collegiate level.
+He took over the Bronco program after serving as the offensive coordinator and offensive line coach at Florida A&M University in Tallahassee, FL for five years.
+FAMU finished as Mid-Eastern Athletic Conference (MEAC) Co-Champions in 2010 with a 7-1 record.

 In 2007, Kershaw was the offensive line coach at Hampton University.
 The offense finished first in the MEAC in Scoring, Passing and Red Zone Offense.
 In 2006, he served as the offensive line coach and coordinator of the strength and conditioning program at Truman State University.